eclipse-openj9/openj9/doc/compiler/jitserver/ClientSession.md

 ## Adding new items to the client session

-1. Modify the relevant structure (`ClientSessionData`, `ClassInfo`, or `J9MethodInfo`) to contain your data.
+1. Modify the relevant structure (`ClientSessionData`, `ClassInfo`, or `J9MethodInfo`) by adding a new field and change the constructor to initialize the new field.
 See below for information about what goes where.
 2. Modify ClassInfoTuple (add to end)
-3. Modify cacheRemoteROMClass packRemoteROMClassInfo
+3. Modify `enum ClassInfoDataType`
+4. Modify `JITServerHelpers::cacheRemoteROMClass` and `JITServerHelpers::packRemoteROMClassInfo`
+5. Modify `JITServerHelpers::getROMClassData`to return the new field when asked
+6. Update the version `MINOR_NUMBER` for JITServer

 ## `ClientSessionData`